To print: Select File and then Print from your browser's menu

 Treatments such as laser surgery and vitrectomy, an operation in which part of the vitreous is removed and replaced with a salt solution or some other fluid, have greatly the reduced the chance that diabetic retinopathy will result in blindness.

-Results from the Diabetes Control and Complications Trial indicate that controlling blood sugar levels can delay the onset and progression of retinopathy.
+Results from the Diabetes Control and Complications Trial indicate that controlling blood glucose levels can delay the onset and progression of retinopathy.

 To identify problems so that they can be treated in a timely way, regular eye exams (annually, unless your physician recommends more frequent exams) that include pupil dilation are an essential part of diabetes management.